-Insulate Britain protests in Manchester, London and Birmingham
+Insulate Britain protests target Manchester Airport and the M25

 - Published

-Insulate Britain protesters have launched new demonstrations near London, Birmingham and Manchester.
+Insulate Britain protesters have blocked a major road near Manchester Airport as part of a series of demonstrations across the country.

-Greater Manchester Police (GMP) said it was responding to a protest on Wilmslow Road (A538) near the M56 and Manchester Airport.
+Greater Manchester Police (GMP) said it was responding to a protest on Wilmslow Road (A538) near the M56.

-The protest group is also targeting the M25 near London, where there have been arrests, and the A4400 in Birmingham.
+It said officers were "working to minimise disruption" but said despite delays "traffic was still moving".

-GMP said it was "working at the scene to minimise disruption" and advised people avoid the area.
+The protest group also targeted the M25 near London, where there have been arrests, and the A4400 in Birmingham.

-Insulate Britain said about 60 demonstrators had descended on junction 23 of the M25, as well as the roads in Manchester and Birmingham.
+Insulate Britain said about 60 demonstrators had descended on junction 23 of the M25 in Hertfordshire, as well as the roads in Manchester and Birmingham city centre.

 The London and Manchester roads are part of the strategic road network and covered by a super injunction granted to National Highways last week.